 - YouTube is available in 80 different languages and in 100 countries.

 - People collectively watch over 46,000 years worth of content on YouTube annually.

-- Since 2017, the number of channels with over a million subscribers increased by 74%.
+- The number of channels with over a million subscribers increased by 65% YoY.

 - 70% of shoppers would be willing to learn about a product on YouTube.